 Erik: I have finished two challenge labs, in which I learned a lot about leadership, self discipline, problem solving, working with limited group-hours etc. With both challenge labs (clean energy & technology entrepreneurship) my teams and I have created products that I am very proud of.
 I think that the biggest accomplishment though that I have made here in Berkeley is, again, my personal growth.
 I had a lot of questions about my future when I came here, which have been resolved.
 Through all the different things I was exposed to in Berkeley I finally have a good understanding that I probably won’t be going to start a heavily technology based start-up, but rather something related to industrial hemp.

 Tobias: At first I agree with Daan.
 Studying in the USA was my biggest dream and I accomplished it!
 That is something that will keep me busy for a long long time.
 As I mentioned earlier my goal was leaving something behind and I accomplished that by building a new Student Led Organization on the Berkeley Campus.
 The organization is called Blockchain at Berkeley and we help students understand Blockchain by providing them with workshops and learning sessions.
 We are also starting to consult for companies next semester and we will help them understand the technology and potentially build out POC.
-Besides these there are many more things that are being developed for next semester and I truly believe this organisation is going to have an impact on the Bay Area and I’m really proud of it and feel really blessed to have worked with the people I built the organisation with.
+Besides these there are many more things that are being developed for next semester and I truly believe this organization is going to have an impact on the Bay Area and I’m really proud of it and feel really blessed to have worked with the people I built the organization with.

 How will YOU impact the WORLD?